 You can see this really dramatically in Kansas.
 There was a vacant seat east of Wichita, and Koch Industries helped ensure a fossil fuel consultant was appointed to it.
 He got into the legislature and did the bidding of Koch Industries, pushing to repeal the RPS before he was ever elected.
 That kind of tight relationship between the party and interest groups can allow for [more extreme] appointments and primary challengers that eventually drive partisan polarization over time and change policy.

 This entire framework highlights the fact that there’s an ongoing process after [rulemaking].
-We often focus on elections to the neglect of policymaking, we often focus on policy making to the neglect of implementation, and we forget that implementation is often a place of ongoing contestation between interest groups.
-This book fleshes out all the ways that advocates and opponents continue to battle against each other and use different channels to win favor after implementation.
+We often focus on elections to the neglect of policymaking.
+And we often focus on policy making to the neglect of implementation.
+We forget that implementation is often a place of ongoing contestation between interest groups.
+This book fleshes out all the ways that advocates and opponents continue to battle against each other and use different channels to win policy change after implementation.

 SZ: One concept that has come up more and more often in the political science literature is policy feedback—that is, the idea that policies reshape not only welfare outcomes but the distribution of political power.
 How should climate advocates act with policy feedback in mind?
 And what climate policies do you like most, given policy feedback?

 LS: I think we sometimes overestimate policy feedback.
 I wish feedback would happen, but I increasingly think that it isn’t going to work like that in the climate sector.